vladdou/onetab/README.md

-The first step to system holdin oll the bookmarks
+The first step to system holding all the bookmarks